 Is there a certain parts store that you frequent?
 Do the people working there know you by name?
-Ask which obd2 scanners they use and what they think would be good for you.
+Ask which automotive scan tools they use and what they think would be good for you.

 The professionals you trust will often point you in the right direction.

 In the end of this buying guide, it’s really up to you which scanner is right for you.